 Flooding and Malaria - how and why?
 Flooding and communicable diseases fact sheet.
 10 facts on malaria.
 Epidemics after Natural Disasters.
 Haiti faces famine and disease in aftermath of hurricane.
 Xinhua News Agency/REX/Shutterstock By Debora MacKenzie Haiti is bracing itself for a surge in starvation and disease after hurricane Matthew hit the west of the country on 4 October.

 Nearly 1000 people have been killed by the storm itself, but the death toll could rise sharply as the knock-on effects of the devastation take hold.
+In the country’s hard-hit southern peninsula, crops were destroyed, livestock swept away, and irrigation and fishing infrastructure damaged.
+That is serious in the Western Hemisphere’s most impoverished nation, where most people are subsistence farmers.
 UNICEF Moçambique.
 Zambezia - “The water came suddenly in the middle of the afternoon”, says Nita Alves, recalling the day her village was flooded a couple of weeks ago.

 Health risks and hazards caused by floods.
 Flooding Related Health Risks.
 How Does Malaria Impact Communities?
 Malaria disproportionately affects people who can’t afford treatment or have limited access to health care, keeping families and communities in poverty.

 More than 40 percent of the world’s population lives in countries where malaria is rampant.
 But the impact malaria has on these countries goes beyond the health of its people – it costs billions of dollars in treatment and lost productivity each year.
-Malaria decreases gross domestic product in countries with high disease rates.
 MALARIA.com - how can malaria affect our society?
 How can malaria affect our society?